Dallas Texans (NFL): After the Texans

 Although the NFL rapidly grew more prosperous during the latter part of the 1950s (especially after the success of "The Greatest Game Ever Played", the 1958 Championship Game at Yankee Stadium between the vaunted New York Giants and the developing Colts, leading to a later profitable nationwide television contract), the 1952 debacle in Dallas left the NFL leery of further expansion.

 Seeking a franchise in his home state and unable to persuade NFL owners to reconsider, Texas oil scion Lamar Hunt, with others, founded the American Football League as a direct competitor to the older NFL, with Hunt launching his own new Dallas Texans franchise.

 Threatened by the new league and its impact upon attendances, player contract rates, and the television market, the NFL quickly reconsidered its position on expansion.
-A second venture into Dallas in 1960, establishing what would become a far more successful team, the Dallas Cowboys.
+In 1960, the NFL granted a franchise to the Dallas Cowboys.
 The Cowboys' first game as a franchise would be scheduled against the Steelers, eight years after the Steelers had voted against placing a team in Dallas.
 With fans in the Dallas–Fort Worth metroplex not forgetting this fact, combined with both teams being enormously successful in the following decades and establishing large fan bases in doing so, this would eventually lead to the Cowboys–Steelers rivalry.

-Both franchises shared the Cotton Bowl stadium (also the home of Southern Methodist University's (SMU) Mustangs)for their first three seasons.
+Both franchises shared the Cotton Bowl stadium (also the home of Southern Methodist University's (SMU) Mustangs) for their first three seasons.
 The Cowboys were even more woeful on the field in their inaugural season, enduring a winless season with an 0-11-1 record, and would not post a winning record until 1966, while the AFL Texans, after going .500 over their first two seasons in the new league, would capture the 1962 AFL Championship after defeating the cross-state rival Houston Oilers in double overtime.
 Both teams also initially struggled to draw enough fans to the Cotton Bowl to turn a profit.
-However, Texans owner Hunt and Cowboys owner Clint Murchison, Jr. were far better financed than the Millers had been, and also had the patience to absorb the massive losses.
+However, unlike the Millers, Texans owner Hunt and Cowboys owner Clint Murchison, Jr. had the finances and the patience to absorb the massive losses.

 Nevertheless, by the Texans' 1962 championship season, they were being consistently outdrawn at the gate by the Cowboys even though they had made a far better account of themselves on the field.
-Hunt realized that there was not nearly enough fan support or corporate support to support both teams.
+Hunt realized that there was not nearly enough fan or corporate support for both teams.
 He relocated his team to Kansas City and rebranded them as the Chiefs, the second and last of two occasions that a professional American football champion has played the following season in another city.
 The other occasion was in 1945, with the NFL's Cleveland Rams.
 One month after winning the championship, franchise owner Dan Reeves, who had sustained five years of substantial financial losses, a situation that was exacerbated by poor home crowds and the pending arrival of the AAFC's Browns (who were to commence play the next year), relocated the Rams to Los Angeles.